Tortitas de Papa con Queso (Mexican potato and cheese cakes)

 About the Recipe

 Tortitas de papa con queso is one of the most popular dishes in Mexico.
-They make a perfect lunch and though they are enjoyed year-round, they are most popular during Lent (Cuaresma).
+They make a perfect lunch and though they are enjoyed year-round, they are also one of the most traditional Mexican Lent recipes (Cuaresma).

 The traditional recipe consists of savory potato patties slightly crispy on the outside and soft and fluffy on the inside.
 So hearty and filling!
 They can be served with a fresh salad or rice, and you can also make a tomato sauce to go with them and make the dish even better.